-This hearty butternut squash soup recipe could probably stand a dash or two of ginger or chili powder to add a little kick, but you may miss out on some of the sweetness that the sage brings out.
+- Make this spicy.
+This hearty butternut squash soup recipe could probably stand a dash or two of ginger or chili powder to add a little kick.
+For other spicy soups, try this perfect low carb chili!

 Butternut Squash SoupPrint Recipe Pin Recipe